There are two Court of Appeals in Arizona, Division 1 and Division 2. The state is divvied up geographically.

 Here are a couple of handy documents about how Traffic Court works in Arizona:

 - Civil Traffic Rules and Procedure – The New Rules Prepared by Hon.
 George T. Anagnost, Peoria Municipal Court, 2002.
-Covers procedural rules, rules of evidence, etc (another copy of this document is here).
-Especially interesting fragments: “Rule 17.
-Rules of Evidence and Burden of Proof… (a) The Arizona Rules of Evidence shall NOT apply in civil traffic cases” “Rule 12 .
-The State NEED NOT be represented by counsel at the hearing or appeal of a civil traffic complaint” (indeed, it is exceedingly rare for the state to be represented, except in the City of Flagstaff).
+Covers procedural rules, rules of evidence, etc (another copy of this document is here, and here is an archived copy).
+Especially interesting fragments (my emphasis): “Rule 17.
+Rules of Evidence and Burden of Proof… (a) The Arizona Rules of Evidence shall NOT apply in civil traffic cases.
+Evidence may be admitted subject to a determination that the evidence has some probative value to a fact at issue” “Rule 12 .
+The State NEED NOT be represented by counsel at the hearing or appeal of a civil traffic complaint” (indeed, it is exceedingly rare from what I understand for the state to be represented, except in the City of Flagstaff).

-Here’s a westlaw.com site that supposedly has a whole bunch of different rules for different courts, e.g. Phoenix specific rules. (the original link was azrules.westgroup.com/home/azrules/default.wl )
+- Westlaw.com site “Arizona Court Rules” has a whole bunch of different rules for different courts, e.g. rules of civil procedures

 Searching with Findlaw